wolfcodding/python-studies/README.md

 decorator_example - explaining the process behind decorators

 packing_machine - program that acts as a packing machine helping us to use different packaging

+collective_packing_machine - program for packing warehouse prodcucts indivudually and then collectivly